Skip to Content

 Facebook Logo Instagram Logo

-All Eyes, Ears & Voices
+All Eyes & Voices

-We also can be advocates by monitoring road conditions.
+We can be advocates by monitoring road conditions.
 Everyone, on every bike ride, on every drive in our County can keep their eyes open for conditions requiring repair, dangerous obstacles and road repairs that have been done incorrectly.
 Of these, incorrect repair is a common problem because road workers often do not understand what constitutes a danger for bicyclists.

 When directing complaints, refer to "Safety Problem & Bicycling Hazard Contacts" below and always copy your email to the County Supervisor and Bike SLO County.
 This is an effective way to give add weight to your request by enlarging the circle of people aware of the problem and asking questions as its resolution.